We Proudly Announce…

-Staff from Xentity supported the arduous process for scanning and cataloging.
-The Madison, WI based staff over a couple calendar years were able to complete these very high-resolution scans.
+Staff from Xentity supported the arduous process for scanning and cataloging during this project.
+Over a couple calendar years, our Madison, WI-based staff will be able to complete these very high-resolution scans.
 The process required an eye for detail and to not be complacent with simply getting the job done.
-The tasks included:
+Our tasks included:

 - Creating, managing, and running the metadata QA/QC process and metadata verification processing.

 - Maintaining end user documentation

 - Creating batch scripts for post-processing of image files.

 - Manipulating the resulting scans in multiple GIS formats

 - Maintaining databases and front-end catalog systems